duytq94/cross-platform-how-it-works/README.md

 - Even though it's built into native code, Flutter still need engine (role as a bridge) when (and only, not all like React Native) handling task which connect with native API (camera, audio, sensor, etc.) through platform channels, and it's asynchronously.
 - Using Skia to render UI, still cause [jank animation](https://docs.flutter.dev/perf/shader) at "first run" on iOS.

-## React Native (RN)
+## React Native
 ### Overview architectural
 ![rn architecture](photos/rn-arch.png)

 - JSC (JavaScriptCore, also called JS engine, written in C++) is a framework that allows JavaScript code to be run on mobile devices.
 On iOS devices, this framework is directly provided by the OS while Android devices don't have it, so React Native needs to bundle it along with the Android app.
-- RN bridge (written in Java/C++) allows communication (by message, sent as a serialized JSON) between JS thread (where JS bundle - your logic code) and Native thread (Native UI/modules).
+- React Native bridge (written in Java/C++) allows communication (by message, sent as a serialized JSON) between JS thread (where JS bundle - your logic code) and Native thread (Native UI/modules).
 - Native thread to handle UI rendering, user gestures, etc.
 - Yoga (written in C/C++) is a cross-platform layout engine.

-RN components will be converted to native (Android/iOS) view, for example in some core components:
+React Native components will be converted to native (Android/iOS) view, for example in some core components:

 | RN component | Android view  | iOS view        |
 | ------------ | ------------- | --------------- |